Website Optimization Measures, Part XV

 —for the moment, until it’s stable, until I can test it.
 And configure it on the server side. -

 Ensuring a stronger separation of “global” and “local” images.
-For small to medium-size projects, I found a flat structure for images and media contents to work well: Store them all under /media.
+For small to medium-size projects, I’ve found a flat structure for images and media contents to work well: Store them all under /media.
 (This has proven useful over nearly one and a half decades.)
-But—media that are used by only one article, are better to be stored alongside that article.
+But—media that are used by only one article, are better stored alongside that article.
 This way, the global media folder isn’t being polluted, and article refactorings are easier, too.
 In this optimization case, I went through my global folder and found some images that were used only locally—so I moved them there.
 That’s it.

 -

 Reworking promotions… There’s a fine line, it seems, between making your work visible and sharing it with others, and rubbing it under their nose and annoying them.
-I wasn’t sure anymore where the scale was with respect to some promotions on this site—like for my books—, so I reviewed and rephrased them, to make their value more clear.
+I wasn’t sure anymore where the balance was with respect to some promotions on this site—like for my books—, so I reviewed and rephrased them, to make their value more clear.
 You let me know whether this worked, please.

 -